 Dr. Wen is a Guest Professor (客座教授) of three key universities in China and one university in Taiwan.
 She is an AP Chinese Consultant for the College Board.
-She has served as keynote speakers and guest speakers, as well as conducted in many research and teaching training programs in the US, Taiwan, and China.
+She has lectured in many research and teaching training programs in the US, Taiwan, and China.
 She has served on the Board of Directors of CLTA for two terms, Board of Directors of CLTA-TX for one term, and the Board of Directors of International Society for Chinese Language Teaching (世界汉语教学学会) for one term, in addition to boards and committees at the national and international levels.
 She currently serves on the Editorial Board of JCLTA.

 B. Selected Journal Articles & Book Chapters

-*Forthcoming 2011.
+2012.
 A daunting task: The acquisition of the Chinese Ba-construction by nonnative speakers of Chinese.
 Journal of Chinese Linguistics.
+216-240.
 The Chinese University Press of Hong Kong.

-* 2011. 语言习得与汉语课任务的设计 Language acquisition and design of task-based instruction in a Chinese classroom.
-Journal of International Chinese, 1, (Journal’s Initial Issue).
-The 中山大学出版社Sun Yatsen University Press, China.
+2011. 语言习得与汉语课任务的设计 Language acquisition and design of task-based instruction in a Chinese classroom. 国际汉语Chinese language in the World, 1 (Journal’s Initial Issue). 中山大学出版社The Sun Yatsen University Press, China.
 20-28.

 2010.
 Acquisition of the displacement Ba-construction by English-speaking learners of Chinese.
 Journal of the Chinese Language Teachers Association.
 45:2, 73-99.